| |

 Diverse Versions for Enjoyment: Different versions of the song can add to the learning experience.
 Check out these various renditions:

 Lyrics for Practice: Having the lyrics available can significantly help in learning the song.
-You can find the lyrics to “We Wish You a Merry Christmas” here.
+You can find the lyrics to “We Wish You a Merry Christmas” here or here.
 Singing along with the lyrics sheet can make the learning process easier and more enjoyable.

 7. Santa Claus is Coming to Town